dbierer/php-class-notes/php-arch-2025-05.md

 * Q: What is the option to set the target location for a custom PHP installation?
 * A: When running `configure` add the `--prefix=/path/to/target` option

-* Q: When running JIT or OpCache CLI: where does it cache???
-* A: Still researching

-* Q: I noticed that the symlinks for PHP extensions have a load priority.
-Does the extension load order makes a difference?
-* A: Still researching

 * Q: Can we use `zendphpctl` for the Swoole ext and have the future labs work?
 * A: Yes ... but extra options (including OpenSSL support) are not enabled by default
 * A: Follow the instructions below for custom extension installation